 As such, it’s recommended you find out your local land transfer tax for the property you plan to buy and set it aside for the end.

 The legal fees

 Whenever you buy or sell a home, you are going to need a legal representative.
-These conveyancing lawyers, also known as real estate lawyers, handle the mortgage and home purchase contracts, making sure there are no barriers to you purchasing the property, and hold the money until the deal is complete.
+Real estate lawyers can handle the mortgage and home purchase contracts, making sure there are no barriers to you purchasing the property, and hold the money until the deal is complete.

 It can cost up to a grand to hire a lawyer for the duration of a home purchase, but they are an essential part of the journey.

 It’s important to do a little additional research on the costs of buying a home, especially when it comes to the taxes that you might have to pay.
 For instance, in some provinces, you may have to pay what is called a harmonized sales tax.